xaionaro-go/goautosocket/README.md

 The `TCPClient` struct embeds a `net.TCPConn` and overrides its `Read()` and `Write()` methods, making it entirely compatible with the `net.Conn` interface and the rest of the `net` package.
 This means you should be able to use this library by just replacing `net.Dial` with `gas.Dial` in your code.

+GAS uses the `atomic` package to synchronize reconnections between multiple goroutines; it doesn't add any extra locking upon the standard `net.TCPConn` API, except to protect its configuration from races.
+Hence, you should always use the `TCPClient.Set*` methods *before* you actually start doing any I/O.

 ## Install

 ```bash